Mark your Calendars!

 One can listen to all six narratives in succession, starting at the Village Marina and entering 500 + pound, either while strolling along Hancock Street or sitting on a bench.
 Just follow the prompts.
 It’s perfect for dog walkers.
 Or, one can access individual recordings anytime, like while sitting on a bench waiting for a shopper, or just people-watching.
 Simply enter 5-0-0-pound (# KEY) to learn some history about the 500 Block of Hancock, 4-0-0-pound for some history about the 400 block, and so forth.
 To learn some history between Lowell and First streets, one must enter 9-9-pound.

-g to compile and record these narratives over the winter,” said Ron Beeber, a PHS volunteer docent.
+“It was fascinating to compile and record these narratives over the winter,” said Ron Beeber, a PHS volunteer docent.
 “A lot of the content is drawn from past issues of PHS newsletters that are posted on the pentwaterhistoricalsociety.org Website under the Research heading.
 Some landmarks had to be located by matching content to historic photos of the Village.”

 The content heard in these six recordings is just the tip of the iceberg of what’s known about Hancock Street’s history.
 The PHS hopes this Self-Guided Audio Tour will trigger many Pentwater me